 In addition to agreeing to the Residence Hall policies, the student must sign and agree to the Residence Halls Contract for the specific term when submitting their housing application.
-Below are the contracts for the indicated terms:
+Below is the contract for the indicated term:

 - Residence Halls Contract - Academic Year 2019-2020 (applicable for the 2019 - 2020 Academic Year Residence Halls Application)

 The University of Montana follows all state and federal statutes.
 In accordance with state law, students under the age of 21 cannot consume or possess alcohol.
 When both residents of the room are under the age of 21, neither they nor their guests/visitors may possess or consume alcohol.
 This includes shot glasses, alcohol decorations (trophy bottles), empty alcohol containers, etc.

 For rooms in which one roommate is 21 or older while the other roommate is not of legal drinking age, the resident who is of legal drinking age may not consume alcohol in his/her room.
 Rooms where both or all roommates are of legal drinking age may consume alcohol inside their room and must keep their behavior from being disruptive.
 No guests under the age of 21 may be present in the room while the of-age roommate/guests are consuming alcoholic beverages.

 Alcohol is not allowed in any public areas of the building or in rooms occupied by underage residents.
 Most alcohol situations are brought to attention because of disruptive behavior.
 This behavior is addressed through student conduct and may require attendance to Behavioral Health Options (Options).
 The cost of the Options program is the responsibility of the student.

 Alcohol violations carry with them the prospect of a Minor In Possession (MIP) and other criminal charges, and more severe consequences are dependent on the behavior displayed at the time of documentation.